zhaoningning001/gitskills/readme.txt

-Creating a new branch is quick AND simple. master∑÷÷7 branch
+ a new branch is quicik.
+master
+branch